danfuzz/samizdat/doc/library-guide/Peg.md

 This is equivalent to the syntactic form `{: %term :}`.

-#### `makeRepeat(rule, minSize?, maxSize?) -> rule`
+#### `makeRepeat(rule, optMinSize?, optMaxSize?) -> rule`

 Makes and returns a parser rule which matches another `rule` multiple times, yielding a list of resulting matches.
-If `minSize` is specified, then this rule fails unless the size of the yielded list is at least `minSize`.
-If `maxSize` is specified, then this rule will only ever match at most `maxSize` repetitions.
+If `optMinSize*` is specified, then this rule fails unless the size of the yielded list is at least as given.
+If `optMaxSize*` is specified, then this rule will only ever match at most that many repetitions.

 These syntactic equivalences hold: